 The biggest benefit of deregulation is choice.
 Instead of paying a set rate from the local utility company, you can choose from fixed rate electricity plans, renewable energy, free nights and weekends or other options.
 Competition between these electricity providers helps keep prices down.

 Lubbock Electricity Deregulation: When Does Electricity Choice Start?

-Lubbock consumers will have the power to choose their electricity provider in fall 2023.
+Lubbock consumers will have the power to choose their electricity provider in mid-July 2023 to the end of August 2023.

-No. All electric meters in LP&L will transition to a competitive market in fall 2023.
-If you fail to choose an electricity supplier during the enrollment period, you will be served by the Provider of Last Resort (POLR).
+No. All electric meters in LP&L will transition to a competitive market in mid-July 2023.
+If you fail to choose an electricity supplier during the enrollment period, you will be assigned to the Provider of Last Resort (POLR).
 POLR rates are typically the highest in the market.
-It’s likely that LP&L will be the POLR for the area.
+It’s to your benefit to shop and choose a supplier.

 Once electric choice is open, you can find the cheapest electricity plan for your Lubbock home or business by shopping online.
 We recommend shopping only the no gimmicks fixed rate electricity plans.
 We call these Basic Electricity.